abiyuaronggear/abiyuaronggear.github.io/_posts/Prayers/2025-03-20-rosario-inggris.md

 has purchased for us<br>
 the rewards of eternal life,<br>
 grant, we beseech thee,<br>
-that meditating on these mysteries<br>
+that while meditating on these mysteries<br>
 of the most holy Rosary of the<br>
 Blessed Virgin Mary,<br>
 we may imitate what they contain<br>